xmtp/xmtp-web/examples/react-quickstart/README.md

-# React Quickstart Example
+# React quickstart example app

-A quick start example app using [React](https://react.dev/), [Vite](https://vitejs.dev/), and [RainbowKit](https://www.rainbowkit.com/).
+A quickstart example app using [React](https://react.dev/), [Vite](https://vitejs.dev/), and [RainbowKit](https://www.rainbowkit.com/).

 ### Limitations

-This example app is meant to demonstrate features of the React SDK, but it is not a complete solution.
-For instance, the list of conversations will not update when new messages arrive in existing conversations.
+This example app demonstrates features of the React SDK, but it isn't a complete solution.
+For example, the list of conversations doesn't update when new messages arrive in existing conversations.

 ## Developing

-After dependencies are installed, run `yarn dev`.
+After installing the dependencies, run `yarn dev` to start developing.

 ## Useful commands